 My question today regards letting go and moving forward.
 How do I drop my personal pride and move on?
-How do I forget an event which I've already forgave?
+How do I forget an event which I've already forgiven?
 (This matter, of course, leads back personal pride).
 I was once told to "forgive but never forget."
-This quote demand that one must not forget, however, in my case there's no need for a demand because I probably will never forget.
+This quote demands that one must not forget, however, in my case, there's no need for demands because I probably will never forget.
 I don't see an option of forgetting, and I feel that this is due to how the matter affected me mentally and emotionally.
-Not being able to forget creates unnecessary distraction which could lead to destruction.
+Not being able to forget creates an unnecessary distraction that could lead to destruction.

 Thank you again.

 "For if you forgive men their trespasses, your heavenly Father will also forgive you.
 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses" (Matthew 6:14-15).

 Forgiveness is to grant as a favor, pardon, rescue, deliver, relieve, release, or to free fully.
 It is easy to talk about forgiving (releasing a debt) when it is a matter that doesn't really bother you.
 It is harder when the matter is something that affects you personally.
 It is probably the hardest of all when hits your pride and your trust in another person.